Table of Contents

 - Decreased enjoyment of life.

-Schedule a Free Initial Consultation to Discuss Your Slip and Fall Accident Claim With Our Experienced Florida Personal Injury Lawyers
+Schedule a Free Initial Consultation to Discuss Your Slip and Fall Accident Claim With Our Experienced Fort Lauderdale Slip and Fall Accident Lawyers

 If you or a loved one has sustained injuries in a slip and fall accident that was caused by the negligence of another, you deserve to be fairly compensated for your suffering and financial loss.
 However, it is important that you act quickly to retain legal help so that we can begin investigating to gather the evidence necessary to support your claim.

 Call the law firm of Lawlor White & Murphey or fill out this short online contact form, and we will get back to you promptly to discuss your case.
-Our initial consultations are always free, and our lawyers work on a contingency basis, meaning we are not paid until you receive compensation.
+Our initial consultations are always free, and our Fort Lauderdale Slip and Fall Accident Lawyers work on a contingency basis, meaning we are not paid until you receive compensation.
 Even if you are still recovering from your accident and unable to come into our offices, our attorneys are available to travel to visit you in the hospital or your home to discuss your case if you prefer.

 Frequently Asked Questions About Florida Slip and Fall Accidents